 American Transcription Association

 However, the spirit of the ATA lives on.
-We still believe that transcription jobs should remain in the U.S., particularly those in the medical transcription field where privacy is very real concern.
+We still believe that transcription jobs should remain in the U.S., particularly those in the medical transcription field where privacy is a very real concern.
 Aside from anything else, sending PHI and other personal information overseas opens individuals and organizations up to information theft and blackmail, as we have seen on numerous occasions.
 We believe it’s vitally important to keep this information within the United States where our laws and protections apply.

 There are still things you can do to promote this ideal: